 The benefits of as-a-service.
 Especially as-a-service solutions can make a significant difference to the TSA length.
 We have seen companies shorten the TSA period of the “longest tentpole”—ERP or infrastructure-related service elements—from 24-36 months down to 9-12 months.
 Instead of carving out or integrating existing systems, an entirely new, cloud-based system is deployed.
 While this requires some involvement from the business, it brings the added benefit of accelerating both automation and process standardization.

 Bridge services fill the gap.
-Companies no longer must rely on their own in-house IT or other capabilities to close a deal; a digitally savvy third party can help the acquisition for as long as necessary.
+Companies no longer need to rely on their own in-house IT capabilities to close a deal; a digitally savvy third party can help the acquisition for as long as necessary.
 For example, one company leveraged third-party driven lean distribution across key markets to make an asset more attractive to private equity buyers.
 The buyer was willing to pay a higher price than the seller’s best-case internal analysis because having the distribution handled allowed it to focus on growth rather than TSA exit plans.
 The seller extracted approximately $80 million more in price than their internal valuation analysis indicated was feasible.

 Digital becomes a capability with impact.
 Nine out of 10 executives agree that to be successful, companies must develop new M&A capabilities—specifically those that help them choose when to buy, partner, invest or incubate as they execute digital business models.
 Increasingly, companies are executing string-of-pearls acquisitions, where they buy a number of smaller companies to give them digital prowess in a specific area.
 In these types of deals, innovative closing models are key to business continuity and sustainability.